How can I connect?

 Our geographical small groups are building.
 Let Mother Kelly know your address, and she can add you to a small group, even if it's just so you know what other St. Richard's families are close to you.

-Good Shepherd Chapel, Sundays - 9:00am on youtube
+Good Shepherd (virtual) Chapel, Sundays - 9:00am on youtube

 Mother Kelly posts a 15 min. video on our church YouTube site at 9:00am each Sunday morning.
 It's designed for the 4-12 year old child, and also models for parents how to help their child come close to our Lord, through the Holy Bible and our liturgy (how we worship).

-This group will meet out on the green, as long as weather permits, and will lift up the scripture passages that will be heard in church that Sunday.
+This group meets in a room in the school hallway (same building as the church) and lifts up the scripture passages that will be heard in church that Sunday.
 Please contact Mrs. Karen Burnup, for further information.
-No advance sign up necessary, but masks will be required.
-Please bring your Bible.
-9:15am-10:15am, April 11-May 23, 2021.
+Bibles provided, or you may bring your own.
+9:15am-10:15am, resuming August 22, 2021.

 Where is it?